Need Help? Give us a call.

 Since Amazon’s existing headquarters is based out of Seattle, Washington, it was important to establish information groundwork because the project is not a small undertaking.

-When looking to expand your own headquarters, consider where you are currently.
+When looking to expand your own business or headquarters, consider where you are currently.
 How many buildings do you have?
 Employees?
 Do you have an estimate as to the jobs you’ve been able to create within your community?

 List out the cities you’re interested in opening a second headquarters in and do your homework about the benefits and drawbacks to doing business in each one.
 Consider which ones provide resources you’re looking for and allow you to grow within their respective communities.